vdbrink/vdbrink.github.io/zigbee/smart_infrared_transmitter_receiver.md

 ### Resend signal

-To resend the signal, send on the topic MQTT topic `zigbee2mqtt/irremote/set` this payload to send the same signal as from the original remote.
+To resend the signal, send on the MQTT topic `zigbee2mqtt/irremote/set` this payload to resend the same signal as send from the original remote.

+Make sure your signal is in line with the device because the infrared signal is an invisible light beam.
+My experience is that the signal can control devices still in a range of 5 meters.
+Because it works on batteries your free to position the device.

 ```yaml
 {% raw %}